ajaykumar4/galway-dodgeball/README.md

 # Galway Dodgeball Hub

-This is a NextJS starter project for the Galway Dodgeball Hub.

-This project is split into two separate applications:

-*   **Website (this directory):** A Next.js application for the Galway Dodgeball website.
-It fetches data from a Redis database populated by the web scraper.
-*   **Web Scraper (`web_scraper` directory):** A Go application that scrapes data from Instagram and Meetup, and stores it in a Redis database.

-## Website (This Directory)

-This is the Next.js application that serves the user-facing website.
+This is the Next.js application for the Galway Dodgeball website.

-### Prerequisites
+## Prerequisites

 *   Node.js and npm installed
-*   A running Redis instance (can be local or remote) - *Note: The web scraper populates Redis.*

-### Installation
+## Installation

 1. Clone the repository (if you haven't already).
 2. Navigate to the root directory of the project (where this README is located).
-3. Run `npm install` to install dependencies for the website.
+3. Run `npm install` to install dependencies.

-### Configuration
+## Configuration

 1. Create a `.env` file in the root directory (this directory).
-2. Add the following environment variable, pointing to your Redis instance:
+2. If you need to run on a specific port (other than the default 3000), add the `NEXT_PUBLIC_PORT` variable:

     ```
-    REDIS_URL=redis://your_redis_host:6379
-    ```
-    Replace `your_redis_host:6379` with the actual host and port of your Redis server (e.g., `localhost:6379` if running locally, or `redis:6379` if using Docker Compose).
-3. Make sure the `NEXT_PUBLIC_PORT` variable is also set if you need to run on a specific port (default is 9002 in the Docker setup).

-    ```
     NEXT_PUBLIC_PORT=9002
     ```

-### Running the Website (Development)
+## Running the Website (Development)

 1.  **Start the development server:**
     ```bash
     npm run dev
     ```
-    This command starts the Next.js development server, typically on port 9002 (or the port specified in `.env`).
+    This command starts the Next.js development server, typically on port 3000 (or the port specified in `.env` or the `dev` script in `package.json`).
-2. Open your browser and navigate to `http://localhost:9002`.
+2. Open your browser and navigate to `http://localhost:PORT` (replace PORT with the actual port number, e.g., 3000 or 9002).

-### Building the Website (Production)
+## Building the Website (Production)

 1. Run `npm run build` to create a production build.
-2. Run `npm start` to start the production server (ensure `REDIS_URL` is set in the production environment).
+2. Run `npm start` to start the production server (ensure `NEXT_PUBLIC_PORT` is set in the production environment if needed).

-## Web Scraper (Go Application in `web_scraper` directory)

-The web scraper is a separate Go application responsible for fetching data from Instagram and Meetup and storing it in the Redis database that the website uses.
+## Running with Docker

+Docker can be used to run the website in an isolated container.

 ### Prerequisites

-*   Go installed (check `go.mod` for version)
-*   A running Redis instance

-### Installation & Running

-Refer to the instructions within the `web_scraper` directory (if any specific setup is needed).
-Generally:

-1. Navigate to the `web_scraper` directory.
-2. Run `go build -o scraper .` to build the executable.
-3. Configure necessary environment variables (e.g., `REDIS_ADDR`, `PROXY_USERNAME`, `PROXY_PASSWORD`).
-You might use a `.env` file within the `web_scraper` directory or set them directly.
-4. Run `./scraper` to start the scraper.

-## Running Both Applications Together (Using Docker Compose)

-Docker and Docker Compose are the recommended way to run both the website and the scraper (along with Redis) in isolated containers.

-### Prerequisites

-*   Docker and Docker Compose installed
+*   Docker installed

 ### Configuration

-1. Ensure you have a `.env` file in the root directory with `REDIS_URL=redis://redis:6379` and `NEXT_PUBLIC_PORT=9002` (or your desired port).
+1. Ensure you have a `.env` file in the root directory if you need to specify `NEXT_PUBLIC_PORT`.
-2. Configure any necessary environment variables for the scraper (like proxy credentials) within the `docker-compose.yml` file under the `webscraper` service's `environment` section, or create a separate `.env` file in the `web_scraper` directory and reference it using `env_file` in `docker-compose.yml`.
+2. The `docker-compose.yml` file is configured to build and run the `ui` service (the Next.js app).

 ### Running with Docker Compose

-1.  **Build and start the services:** From the **root directory** of the project (where this README and `docker-compose.yml` are located), run:
+1.  **Build and start the service:** From the **root directory**, run:
     ```bash
     docker-compose up --build -d
     ```
-    *   `--build`: Forces Docker to rebuild the images based on the Dockerfiles.
+    *   `--build`: Forces Docker to rebuild the image.
 Use this the first time or when you change dependencies/code.
-    *   `-d`: Runs the containers in detached mode (in the background).
+    *   `-d`: Runs the container in detached mode.
-2. The website should be accessible at `http://localhost:9002` (or the port you configured).
-The scraper will run in the background.
+2. The website should be accessible at `http://localhost:PORT` (the port you configured or the default 3000).
 3.  **To view logs:**
     ```bash
-    docker-compose logs -f ui # View website logs
+    docker-compose logs -f ui
-    docker-compose logs -f webscraper # View scraper logs
     ```
-4.  **To stop the services:**
+4.  **To stop the service:**
     ```bash
     docker-compose down
     ```

-**Note:** The provided `docker-compose.yml` uses `Dockerfile` for the website and `web_scraper/Dockerfile` for the Go scraper.
-Ensure these Dockerfiles correctly build their respective applications.

-## Deployment
+## Deployment (Netlify)

-### Netlify (Website Only)

-This section assumes you only want to deploy the Next.js website part to Netlify.
-The web scraper and Redis would need to be hosted elsewhere.

 1.  **Connect your Git repository** to Netlify.
 2.  **Configure Build Settings:**